newlandsvalley/ensemble-scores/README.md

 ## To do

   * Add the tune title
-  * Add the rest of the score markings (voltas, time signatures, anotations etc.)
   * Return an error if the parts are mismatched
   * Work out the best scaling factor
   * Try to find out what to do to align individual notes within a multi-bar